23 June 2020

 - ensuring those with symptoms are not present on the premises

-Most Usdaw members are already at work and have working been throughout this outbreak, keeping the food and pharmaceutical supply chain moving, in very difficult circumstances.
+Most Usdaw members have working been throughout this outbreak, keeping the food and pharmaceutical supply chain moving, in very difficult circumstances.

-If you work in non-food retail, or any other type of workplace that is currently closed, your employer should be making preparations to keep you safe.
-Before any workplace reopens, the employer should do a full risk assessment and put in place proper social distancing and hygiene standards.
-When they do attempt to reopen, we will be here to support members with any health, transport, or childcare concerns you may have.
-Please contact your workplace rep or local official if you need advice.
+If you work in non-food retail, or any other type of workplace that has been closed, your employer should have put clear processes in place to ensure your safety as you return to work.
+Before any workplace reopens, the employer should have done a full risk assessment and put in place proper social distancing and hygiene standards.
+If you have any concerns about your employer’s plans to reopen, please contact your workplace rep or local official if you need advice.

-You may currently be ‘furloughed’ under the Job Retention Scheme if your workplace is closed or you are unable to work.
+You may currently be ‘furloughed’ under the Job Retention Scheme.
 If you are put on furlough status, your pay may be reduced to 80% of your average earnings.
 Your employer can only claim if you were on their PAYE payroll on or before 19 March 2020, and they had notified HMRC of your employment by that date.

 Following pressure from trade unions, the Government has extended the Job Retention Scheme from its previous deadline of June.
 It will now be available in its current form until the end of July.
 It will then continue to run from August until the end of October, with changes to make it more flexible.
 This will mean that companies will be able to bring workers back on a part-time basis and access the scheme to cover any unworked hours.
 The scheme will carry on paying 80% of workers’ wages, but the Government has said that they will be requiring employers to make a contribution to that 80% payment.
-We are waiting for details of when and how this will happen.
+Further information is available in the FAQs section of the Usdaw website

 We continue to call on all employers to make up the difference between the 80% guaranteed by the Government and normal earnings.